mardix/Voodoo/ReadMe.md

 Voodoo is a slim yet powerful Modular MVC PHP 5.3 framework, that helps developers and designers rapidly and efficiently create and deploy ready to work  robust application.
 Voodoo can be used to develop full fledge applications, RESTful app and API, or command line application.
 Voodoo makes you the Magician.
 You become the Magician.
+You are the Magician.